Last updated on July 31st, 2026 at 06:58 pm

 Foods for the Sacral Chakra

 Honour the water element and the colour orange.
-Mangoes, oranges, papaya, sweet potato, pumpkin, carrots, and apricots all work well.
+Mangoes, oranges, papaya, peaches, sweet potato, pumpkin, carrots, and apricots all work well.
 Water-rich foods like cucumber and melon support kidney and bladder health.
 Healthy fats, avocado, coconut, and oily fish, nourish the hormonal system.
-Cinnamon and vanilla can elevate your sensory experience at mealtimes.
+Cinnamon and vanilla bring warmth and pleasure back to the simple act of eating.

 Sacral Chakra Affirmations